-Oscars 2023: Jimmy Kimmel kicks off awards ceremony in Los Angeles
+Oscars 2023: Ke Huy Quan and Jamie Lee Curtis among early winners

 What will win best picture?

-At this point, Everything Everywhere All At Once is the clear frontrunner, having won nearly every major precursor it needed to - with the notable exception of Bafta.
+At this point, Everything Everywhere All at Once is the clear frontrunner, having won nearly every major precursor it needed to - with the notable exception of Bafta.

 The British Academy was far less keen on the film than US voters have been, and the Baftas gave far more prizes to All Quiet on the Western Front.